 The search has shown I have super held with the ATO.
-Do I have to transfer this to First Super?
+Do I have to transfer this to a super fund?

 It’s your choice, but it’s worth knowing that although you don’t pay any fees on ATO-held amounts, you don’t have and can’t get insurance with that option.

 Also, you can’t plan an investment strategy or manage asset allocations based on your particular circumstances.
 And, importantly, the only investment return you receive is interest paid at a level based on the Consumer Price Index (CPI).
-The current CPI rate can be found on the ABS website and our current returns can be found here.
+The current CPI rate can be found on the ABS website while our current investment returns are here.

 If you consent for us to do so, any lost super held by the ATO will automatically be added to your First Super account.
-Whereas with extra super in other funds, you have options about what happens to those amounts.
+You can choose what you’d like to do with any amounts found in other super funds.

 If you want to transfer to another fund you will need to get in touch with that fund and follow their process.

 If you have any questions about combing your super from another fund, or general queries about your super, contact our Member Services Team on 1300 360 988 or email us